 - CHEM-C 117/C 127 Principles of Chemistry and Biochemistry I/Lab

 --This is the entry course into the Chemistry sequence, which is a major component of the Biotechnology BS and a prerequisite for coursework in a BA.
-If you are interested in the Biotechnology major, you should plan to take a chemistry course during your first semester and you should take IUB’s Chemistry Placement Exam (CPE) online prior to June 1.
+If you are interested in the Biotechnology major, you should plan to take a chemistry course during your first year and you should take IUB’s Chemistry Placement Exam (CPE) online prior to June 1.
 The results of the CPE will determine your placement level for IUB chemistry courses.
-For more details on the CPE, contact the Department of Chemistry at (812) 855-2700.Depending in part on the results of this exam, students may be required to begin their study of Chemistry with CHEM-C 103, a preparatory course for CHEM-C 117.
+For more details on the CPE, contact the Department of Chemistry at (812) 855-2700.Depending in part on the results of this exam, students may wish to begin their study of Chemistry with CHEM-C 103, a preparatory course for CHEM-C 117.

 - BIOL-L 112 Foundations of Biology: Biological Mechanisms

 --This is the first course in the series of Biology courses required for the BS, and a prerequisite for BA coursework.
-In particular, it is required prior to BIOL-L 211 Molecular Biology.
-Molecular Biology is an essential component of the Biotechnology curriculum.
+In particular, it is required prior to BIOL-L 211 Molecular Biology. which is an essential component of the Biotechnology curriculum.

-- In addition to the chemistry and biology courses listed above, math through a semester of calculus (MATH-M 211 or MATH-M 119/M 120) is required and should be taken early.
+--In addition to the chemistry and biology courses listed above, math through a semester of calculus (MATH-M 211 or MATH-M 119/M 120) is required for the BS and should be taken early.
 BA students are required to take one course from MATH-M 118, MATH-M 119, MATH-M 211, MATH-M 212, or MATH-M 213.

 - First semester of foreign language (appropriate choice based on placement exam)